Primordus/DistributedSnake/README.md

 1. snake.erl: head + tail logic for the snake itself
 2. insect.erl: everything involving the bug in the game
-3. button.erl: reading a button use GPIO pins
-4. input.erl: reading input from keyboard
+3. input.erl: reading input from keyboard
-5. game_tick.erl: game counter logic
-6. msg_counter.erl: tool to showcase how many messages are being sent
-7. connect.erl: for connecting the Erlang nodes together.
-8. Supervisor tree
-9. Add functions to snake.js to draw everything on screen.
+4. Add functions to snake.js to draw everything on screen.